Pest Control Officers

 If a rodent dies in the property as a result of a rodent treatment, the responsibility to remove the carcass from the property, loft space and other inaccessible spaces lies with the house owner.
 If accessible the carcass can be double bagged and disposed of via the general waste collection.

-As bees are essential to the wellbeing of the Welsh countryside, the Council will not treat them outside of your property and will only consider treatment inside your property in the following circumstances:
+As bees are essential to the wellbeing of the Welsh countryside, the Council do not treat them.

 If you have a swarm of bees on the outside of your property, they may just be resting and move on in a day or so.
 The local Beekeepers Association may collect the swarm if it is safe and accessible to do so.
 View further information and contact details at www.cardiffbeekeepers.co.uk